wrenoud/nos-fpm/markdown/chapter_3.md

 Unless otherwise specified, VBES data will be automatically recorded with the file extension *.raw.
 However, it is OCS standard policy to log HYPACK VBES data with a Day of Year (DOY) file extension.
 Note: HYPACK erroneously terms the DOY format as “Julian Day”.
-In SURVEY mode, the “Julian Day as Extension” option should be chosen under the Options > Project Information menu to create files with DOY extensions.
+In SURVEY mode, the “Julian Day as Extension” option should be chosen under the Options &gt; Project Information menu to create files with DOY extensions.

 ### 3.2.4 Multibeam Echosounder Data